Dreamerville/Mobile/Data/Data.md

 #### Decision

-We have decided to use a combination of relational and NoSQL databases for data storage in the retail mobile app.
+We have decided to use a combination of SQL and NoSQL databases for data storage in the retail mobile app.
+SQL databases will be used for structured data, such as user profiles and order history, while NoSQL databases will handle semi-structured and unstructured data, such as product information and reviews.

 #### Rationale

-1. Relational Database : We will use a relational database for structured data such as user profiles, orders, and loyalty program information.
-Relational databases provide data consistency and integrity.

-2. NoSQL Database : For unstructured or semi-structured data like product descriptions and reviews, we will use a NoSQL database.
-NoSQL databases offer flexibility and scalability for handling varying data formats.

-3. Offline Mode : The combination of databases will support the app's offline mode by providing access to essential data even without an internet connection.

-4. Scalability : This architecture allows us to scale specific database components independently based on their needs.
+1. Structured Data: SQL databases offer strong data consistency and are suitable for structured data that requires complex queries and transactions.

+2. Scalability: NoSQL databases excel in handling semi-structured and unstructured data, providing the flexibility needed for product information and user-generated content.

+3. Hybrid Approach: The hybrid approach allows us to utilize the strengths of both SQL and NoSQL databases, optimizing data management based on specific use cases.

+4. Reliability: Using a combination of databases ensures redundancy and reliability.
+Even if one database experiences issues, the other can continue to serve critical data.

 #### Consequences

--  Integration Complexity : Managing data across multiple database types may introduce integration challenges.

--  Maintenance : Ongoing maintenance and optimization of both database types will be required.
+- Complex Data Synchronization: The team must implement synchronization mechanisms to ensure data consistency between SQL and NoSQL databases.

--  Data Consistency : Ensuring data consistency between the two types of databases may require synchronization mechanisms.
+- Maintenance Overhead: Managing two types of databases increases maintenance complexity, including backups and updates.

+- Skill Requirement: Developers need expertise in both SQL and NoSQL database management.

+## Business Requirements Met

+- The decision aligns with the business requirements of handling structured and unstructured data efficiently and reliably.

+## User Needs Met

+- The decision meets user needs by ensuring data consistency and performance for various types of data used within the app.